-I. B.S. in Nursing
+B.S. in Nursing

-II.
+PATH Program for College Graduates

 R.N. to B.S.
 Program

-The baccalaureate program in nursing provides the background for entry as a generalist into the profession and for graduate education.
+The baccalaureate program in nursing provides the foundation for entry as a generalist into the profession and for graduate education.
 The School of Nursing's baccalaureate program offers two curricula.
-One, the basic curriculum, leads to a Bachelor of Science from the University and eligibility to take the National licensing examination to become a Registered Professional Nurse.
+The basic curriculum leads to a Bachelor of Science from the University and eligibility to take the national licensing examination (NCLEX) to become a Registered Professional Nurse.
 The other curriculum track is for registered nurses from associate degree or diploma programs who wish to continue their education toward the goal of earning the Bachelor of Science degree.

 The baccalaureate curricula of the School of Nursing are registered by the New York State Education Department, Division of Professional Education.
 The baccalaureate nursing program is also accredited by the Commission of Collegiate Nursing Education (CCNE), One Dupont Circle, NW, Suite 530, Washington, D.C.
-20036-1120, (202)887-6791.
+20036-1120, (202) 887-6791.
 The School holds membership in the Council of Baccalaureate and Higher Degree Programs in the National League for Nursing, the American Association of Colleges of Nursing, and the Commission on Collegiate Nursing Education.

-I. BACHELOR OF SCIENCE (B.S.)
-IN NURSING (124-credit credits)
+BACHELOR OF SCIENCE (B.S.)
+IN NURSING (124 credits)

 The basic nursing curriculum consists of a planned progression of courses that build upon previous knowledge and develop skills at increasing levels of competence.
-The lower division nursing and the science courses are prerequisite to the junior-level nursing courses.
+The lower-division nursing and the science courses are prerequisite to the junior-level nursing courses.
 Throughout the curriculum, concepts relating to the promotion of health, care during illness, and long-term care are developed.
 Also emphasized are the nurse's roles in research, advocacy, teaching, change, and management.
-Note: It is expected that a new curriculum will be implemented in the academic year 2009-2010.